tarantool/tarantool/doc/sphinx/book/box/box_space.rst

     .. data:: index

         A container for all defined indexes.
-An index is a Lua object of type :mod:`box.index` with methods to search tuples and iterate over them in predefined order.
+There is a Lua object of type :ref:`box.index <box_index>` with methods to search tuples and iterate over them in predefined order.

         Parameters: :samp:`{space_object}` = an :ref:`object reference <object-reference>`.